What is an 'LLP' and what tax advantages does it have?

 As a share of an LLP is treated as a share in a 'normal' partnership, on a future disposal of the partnership the tax treatment would be the same as for a disposal of a partnership interest.

 The main relief for a trading partnership is Entrepreneurs Relief.
 On a future disposal of the partnership you may qualify for the lower 10% rate of CGT.

 Note however that this will apply only to trading partnerships.
 If the LLP was classed as undertaking an investment, Entrepreneurs Relief would not be due.
 This would effectively increase the CGT rate to 28%.

 Other reliefs that a partner in an LLP may be entitled to include rollover relief and gift relief , (which are looked at in other articles).

 Again, trading partnerships have an advantage as the members interest in this should qualify for business property relief ('BPR').
 This can effectively eliminate the value of the partnership interest from the deceased's estate.

 One point to watch out for is that if land or buildings are owned personally but are used by a partnership in which you are a partner the rate of BPR is reduced to 50%.
 If the IHT charge is significant it may be worthwhile considering transferring the land to a discretionary trust, provided the land is worth no more, after the 50% BPR than the nil rate band (currently £325,000).

 Therefore in summary, LLP's offer a good 'halfway house' between a partnership and companies and can be very useful.
-Check out the article on investing in US property to see where a UK LLP can be beneficial.

 About the Author